getbotty/Amp/README.md

 - `content` - *function*; Normally used with `type:composite`, the function will be passed the row model and the result will be rendered in each cell instead of the default property value.
 It will override the defaut content of other types as well.
 - `alsoChange` - *array*; A list of ids of other columns.
 When a `change` event is triggered on the row model forcing a redraw of a cell, a redraws will be fired on the same model for these cells as well.
 - `fallback` - *mixed*; If a property's value is falsy, this value (cast to string) will be shown instead.

+### Editing

+When an item is edited, it will normally trigger a backbone "change:attribute" event.
+The grid will pass the following option (see backbone events):

+		{ gridEdit: true }

+You can use this to check if the change has been made by using the grid edit facility.

 # Utilities